IRTF-PEARG/draft-ip-address-privacy/draft-ip-address-privacy-considerations.md

 #### Legal compliance

-Legal and regulatory compliance often needs to take the jurisdiction of the client into account (cf. {{SEC:law}}).
+Legal and regulatory compliance often needs to take the jurisdiction of the client into account.
 This is especially important in cases where regulations are mutually contradictory (i.e. there is no way to be in legal compliance universally).
 Because Geo-IP is often bound to the IP addresses a given ISP uses, and ISPs tend to operate within national borders, Geo-IP tends to be a good fit for server operators to comply with local laws and regulations.

 #### Contractual obligations